minkhaung-mkks/prep-learn/README.md

 ## 📬 Get in Touch

 Have ideas or suggestions?
 I would love to hear from you!
 Please feel free to reach out to me at [minkhaung.mkks@gmail.com](mailto:minkhaung.mkks@gmail.com) 📧.
 Let's work together to make learning accessible for all! 🌍🎓

+# Latest Update

+I recently talked with teachers at my prep school and they all expressed interest in the app, and was more than happy to contribute to it with practices and questions.

+I'm currently preparing the first set of questions on all the subjects except math and sending them over to the teachers to get feedback on them.

+I'm also thinking of making the crash courses a essential part of the app, as it maybe crucial to get more out of the practices, but since I would be the one providing them, I feel hesistant to do.